What is FIRST (Families in Recovery SupporT) Steps Together?

 What is FIRST Steps Together?

 FIRST (Families in Recovery SupporT) Steps Together is a voluntary and free home visiting program, serving participants in their home, in the community, or virtually.
-We currently have seven sites across Massachusetts which serve parents with current or past opioid and/or stimulant use.
+We currently have six sites across Massachusetts which serve parents with current or past opioid, stimulant or other substance use.
 Our program offers strengths-based care, peer recovery support and coaching, parenting support and resources, case management, clinical counseling as needed, and connections to other recovery supports or treatment providers.
 FIRST Steps Together also provides support in accessing and maintaining other services, and coordinating and collaborating with new or existing providers including DCF, Early Intervention, and substance use treatment providers.

 We understand that while pregnancy and parenting young children can be a hopeful and exciting time, it can also be stressful and overwhelming, especially for people working on their recovery.
 Our program offers specialized support in navigating the complicated realities of pregnancy and parenthood, while simultaneously working towards recovery from substance use.
 We serve families that have current custody of their children, those that are working towards reunification, those who are parenting independently, or with the support of a co-parent, grandparent, or other support system.

 Who is eligible for FIRST Steps Together?

-FIRST Steps Together is open to any person 18 years of age or older, who has used opioids and/or stimulants in the past or present, and who is pregnant or expecting a child, or has at least one child who is 5 years old or younger.
+FIRST Steps Together is open to any person 18 years of age or older, who has used opioids, stimulants or other substances in the past or present, and who is pregnant or expecting a child, or has at least one child who is 5 years old or younger.
 Participants do not have to have custody of their children or be actively parenting to participate in the program.

 What exactly does FIRST Steps Together offer?